 Depending on what data the loan servicers have, they may try to reach you by email, phone, or mail.
 So, you will want to check to see if your contact information is up to date.

 If you have been keeping up with the news, you may have heard a lot of discussion around the future of student debt.
-As of August 6, 2021, President Biden extended federal student loan forbearance until January 31, 2022.
+As of December 22, 2021, President Biden extended federal student loan forbearance through May 1, 2022.
 Paying attention to breaking news about federal student loans can help inform your decisions.

 Federal student loans have several income-driven repayment plans that base your monthly payment on your income.
 Most federal student loans are eligible for at least one of the following: Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), Income-Based Repayment (IBR), and Income-Contingent Repayment (ICR).
 Eligibility is dependent on your type of loan and your current financial circumstances.